Written by Michael McDowell

 In the 19th century, the three-mover was considered to be the ideal length of problem by solvers.
 Over time the three-mover developed two main streams, one concentrating on checkmating positions, the other stressing the interplay of the pieces.
 For convenience these are termed model-mate problems and strategic problems.
 Today the latter is the dominant type.

 Some three-movers are built around a combination of artistic mates, in the style known as Bohemian, after the school of composers who developed the principles of such problems in the late 19th century.
 To explain Bohemian problems, we must first consider checkmates.
 Problemists, unlike players, are interested in the quality of checkmating positions, and classify mates according to certain features.
-A pure mate is one in which the squares around the mated king are guarded or blocked in one way only and the square on which the king stands is attacked once.
+A pure mate is one in which the squares around the mated king are guarded or blocked in one way only.
+The square on which the king stands is normally attacked once, but a double check is acceptable if each check would otherwise be parried.
 An economical mate is one in which all of the white pieces on the board with the possible exception of king or pawns participate.
 A mate that is both pure and economical is called a model mate.

 In a Bohemian problem there is no main variation or variations; the composer combines a number of variations of equal value ending in diverse model mates.
 The white force is highly mobile, with pieces swapping the duties of delivering the mating check and guarding flight squares.
 Quiet continuations, that is non-checking continuations, are highly valued.
 Accuracy of play in non-thematic variations is considered of minor importance.